hazeycode/brucelib/modules/trace/README.md

 - `NullProfiler` can be used to disable profiling in modules that require a Profiler
 - `ZtracyProfiler` is a wrapper around [ztracy](https://github.com/michal-z/zig-gamedev/tree/main/libs/ztracy)

-Use `zig build -Dztracy-enable=true` to enable profiling with Tracy

 ### Vendored